 Plan Your Planting

 Design your garden so all of your plants can be seen and enjoyed.
-Fill the middle of an island bed or border with medium-height plants, and nestle smaller plants where they won't be overtaken by taller flowers.
+Fill the middle of an island bed or border with medium-height plants and nestle smaller plants where taller flowers won't be overtaken.
 This design will give your perennial garden a lovely sense of order, but do not be too rigid.
 Use this scheme as a guideline, but don't be afraid to experiment.